Wannenburgh

 Wannenburgh is an old and relatively rare South German toponymic surname meaning "tub[-shaped] castle", or "tub[-shaped] mountain" in the case of Wannenberg(h).
+The "Wan[n]enburg" spelling appears later (circa 1471) than the earlier "Wahne[n]bergen" and "Wanenberg[h]" spellings in Germanic records.
 Among variant forms are Wannenberg(h), Wanenbergh, Wanenberc(h), Wanenberg(e), and Wa(h)ne(n)berg(en [medieval plural form]).

 In medieval literature, the "gh" digraph is usually replaced with a "ch".
 Renaissance-era Dutch Republic archives have it written as Wannenbúrg(h).
 The Schleswig-Holsteinische Regesten und Urkunden refers to the first instance of someone bearing this family name as early as 1162—namely the ministerialis and advocatus ('Vogt zu Verden'), Conrad I von Wanebergen, of Verden an der Aller in Lower Saxony.
 Conrad I, whose ancestors likely also lived near the Weser, was a vassal of Henry the Lion by 1162.
 The oldest variant form, Wa(h)nebergen, is notably found in the Verdener Urkundenbuches or Urkundenbuch der Bischöfe und des Domkapitels von Verden and Wilhelm Freiherr von Hodenberg's Lüneburger Urkundenbuch: Archiv des Klosters St. Johannis zu Walsrode.